Flexible Work Arrangements

 - Communicate availability expectations.
 For example, the employee should be reachable via telephone or email within reason during agreed work hours.

-- Determine which communication platform to use and when — for example, Slack, Zoom, Jabber, Teams, etc. Confirm expectation of use.
-Encourage employees to turn on their cameras for Zoom or Teams meetings and use the screen share function to display relevant data or materials.
+- Determine which communication platform to use and when.
+For example, Slack, Zoom, Teams, etc. Confirm expectation of use.
+Encourage employees to turn on their cameras for Zoom or Teams meetings and display relevant data or materials using the screen share function.

-- Ensure employees manage their day-to-day Outlook calendar and share access with their supervisor.
+- Ensure transparency.
+Encourage employees to manage their day-to-day Outlook calendar and share access with their supervisor.

 - Establish trust.
-Assume positive intent and begin with believing that your employee is working hard and devoting the required amount of time to their assigned tasks.
+Assume positive intent and begin by believing your employee is working hard and devoting the required time to their assigned tasks.
 Allow metrics and results to speak for the employee’s productivity.

-- Evaluate the flexible work arrangement to ensure effectiveness and determine if changes are needed during quarterly EDGE Conversations.
+- Evaluate the flexible work arrangement to ensure effectiveness.

 - Observe employee reactions.
 Watch for nonverbal cues such as crossed arms, shoulder shrugging, lack of eye contact, and the tone of their voice.
 These reactions are not as easy to spot in a virtual working environment as in the office.
 Staying aware of these actions will help you navigate when to ask clarifying questions and deepen the conversation.

-- Require employees working remotely to notify the office and supervisor if they leave the agreed-upon remote work location, as they would working in the office.
+- Require notification.
+Employees working remotely should notify the office and supervisor if they leave the agreed-upon remote work location, as they would when working in the office.